-It’s like spinning plates for 5-years – eventually, there’s going to be some crashing and smashing.
-Of course, Joss Whedon’s Avengers trade in the currency of crashing and smashing, which is partly why we pay the increasingly inflated admission fees, but with each sequel, we’ve also come to expect greater narrative depth and rich character development that’s supposed to leave us craving for more.
-In simpler words – we loved what you gave us last time, Joss, now can we have more of the same, only y’know, bigger and better!?.
+It’s like spinning plates for 5-years.
+Eventually, there’s going to be some crashing and smashing.
+Of course, Joss Whedon’s Avengers trade in the currency of crashing and smashing, which is partly why we pay the inflated admission fees, but with each sequel, we’ve come to expect greater narrative depth and more satisfying character development.

-The script continues to allow the Avengers to indulge in that Whedonesque sense of self-parody.
+The script continues to allow the characters to indulge in that Whedonesque sense of self-parody.
 Jeremy Renner’s Hawkeye exclaims – “The city is flying, we’re fighting an army of robots and I have a bow and arrow.
-None of this makes sense.”
+None of this makes sense.” (a decent critique of the film).
 Beyond that, there’s more serious character development amid the carnage, albeit not entirely convincing.
 It feels as though Scarlett Johansson’s Black Widow is a little betrayed here.
-So great in The Avengers and The Winter Soldier, all of a sudden her character appears vulnerable and co-dependent, almost like the damsel in need of saving, but not quite in distress.
+So much fun in The Avengers and The Winter Soldier, all of a sudden her character appears vulnerable and co-dependent..like a damsel in need of saving, but not quite in distress.

 The guys mostly maintain their wining streak.
-Both Chris’ Hemsworth and Evans have fun as Thor and Cap, while Mark Rufallo is a good presence in any film.
+Both Hemsworth and Evans have fun as Thor and Cap, while Mark Rufallo continues to is a warm presence..
 Being completely unfamiliar with text of the comics, there’s development of Renner’s Hawkeye that seems to stall things for twenty-or-so minutes, almost as if the film is pausing for breath and doesn’t really have anything to say, so it starts babbling.
-Downey Jr picks up where he left off, playing Tony Stark with his now trademark repartee, as the long-form storytelling of the Marvel Cinematic Universe sees him becoming increasingly isolated in his responsibility to making the world a safer place.
+Downey Jr picks up where he left off, playing Tony Stark with his trademark repartee, as the long-form storytelling of the Marvel Cinematic Universe sees him isolated in his responsibility to making the world a safer place.

 In the spirit of avoiding spoilers, I can’t write freely about all of the players in the field.
 That said, the marketing openly promotes the dual presence of the brother-sister double-act of Quicksilver and Scarlet Witch.
-In terms of performance, while the two don’t have a massive impact, their joint presence is a welcome new dynamic.
-Sadly for Aaron Taylor-Johnson’s Quicksilver though, nothing he does remotely rivals that scene in X:Men: Days of Future Past.
+In terms of performance, while the two don’t have a shuddering impact, their joint presence is a faintly welcome new dynamic.
+Sadly for Aaron Taylor-Johnson’s Quicksilver, nothing he does remotely rivals that scene in X:Men: Days of Future Past.

-So, while the smashing and crashing of Age of Ultron is fun in part, it’s a shame that so much of it feels perfunctory, especially when it’s well-known just how hard Whedon worked himself on it .
-That said, it’s far from being a bad film, it’s just one that fails to live up to the ridiculously sky-high levels of expectation placed upon it.
-3.5/5
+So, while the smashing and crashing of Age of Ultron is fun in part, it’s a shame that so much of it feels perfunctory, especially when it’s well documented how much investment Joss Whedon poured into it .
+That said, it’s far from being a bad film – just one that fails to live up to the lofty levels of expectation.